ramiskaramatov/PM-Test/README.md

 3. **Interactive Features**:

-   - Category pills and tabs have state management but navigation is placeholder
+   - Category pills and tabs have state management, but navigation is a placeholder
    - Chart is static (SVG-based) - real-time data integration would be a future enhancement
    - Testimonials are static - carousel functionality can be added if needed